 Switch to the dough hook and knead for about 5 minutes, or until the dough is elastic and pliable.

 Spray a large mixing bowl with cooking oil, and place dough inside, coating well.
 Cover the bowl with plastic wrap and a towel and let the dough rise until nearly doubled – about an hour.

 In a small bowl, mix the sugar with the nutmeg, then work in the lemon zest with the tips of your fingers until the sugar resembles wet, soft sand.
 Stir in the lemon juice.

 Lightly grease a 13×9 inch baking dish with baking spray or butter.
 On a floured surface pat the dough out into a large yet still thick rectangle — about 10×15 inches.
-Spread evenly with the softened butter, then pour and spread the lemon-sugar mixture over top.
+Spread evenly with the softened butter, then pour and spread the lemon-sugar mixture over top and sprinkle with poppy seeds.
 Roll the dough up tightly, starting from the top long end.
 Cut the long dough roll into 12 even rolls, and place them, cut side up, in the prepared baking dish.